ASFHyP3/hyp3-autorift/README.md

 ## Installation

-1. Ensure that conda is installed on your system (we recommend using [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) to reduce setup times).
+1. Ensure that conda/mamba is installed on your system (we recommend using [Miniforge](https://conda-forge.org/download/)).
 2. Clone the `hyp3-autorift` repository and navigate to the root directory of this project
    ```bash
    git clone https://github.com/mfangaritav/hyp3-autorift.git